0x000m/0x000m.github.io/index.md

 CONTACT INFO
 ------------

-You can reach me by sending email to <contact@matthewgraybosch.com>.
+You can reach me by sending email to <makgill@protonmail.ch>, but I don't check email often.

-You will not find me active on any major parasocial media platform.
+You can also reach me by sending a letter or package.
+I always check for those and reply.
+Mail can be addressed to Deryk Makgill at 1930 Air Lane Dr, Nashville TN.

+I'm also on Twitter @wakgill.

 HOW TO FOLLOW ME